Skip to main content

 For the Minnesota Star Tribune

-Rosemount coach Rickey Saintey didn’t credit any individual players, or his team as a whole in the immediate afterglow of a section championship on Tuesday.
-He shouted out everyone in the Rosemount community, the fans and supporters.
+Rosemount coach Ricky Saintey didn’t credit individual players or his team as a whole in the immediate afterglow of a section championship Tuesday night, Feb.
+24. He shouted out everyone in the Rosemount community, the fans and supporters.

 “It’s for everybody,” Saintey said.
 “I typed in my phone it’s been 12,698 days or something since we’ve been to the state tournament in 1992.”

-Actually, it’s been 12,400 days since Rosemount’s boys hockey team played in the Tier II state championship game on March 14, 1992, falling shot to Greenway-Coleraine.
+Actually, it has been 12,400 days since Rosemount’s boys hockey team played in the Tier II state championship game March 14, 1992, falling shot to Greenway-Coleraine.

 But who’s counting?

-Rosemount’s 3-2 victory over St. Thomas Academy in the Section 2, Class 2A tournament championship on Feb.
-24, in front of a standing-room-only crowd at Lee and Penny Anderson Arena on the University of St. Thomas campus, put the Irish in the state tournament for the first time in 34 years.
+Rosemount’s 3-2 victory over St. Thomas Academy in the Class 2A, Section 3 tournament championship game Tuesday, in front of a standing room-only crowd at Lee and Penny Anderson Arena on the University of St. Thomas campus, put the Irish in the state tournament for the first time in 34 years.

 “This is for every single one of those people that believe in Rosemount, stayed in Rosemount, trusted it,” Saintey said.
 “Because guess what?
 You don’t need to go to a private school to get better, to do your thing.
 Believe that it’s here.
 And we just proved that being in Rosemount for every single one of these kids, that it can happen here in Rosemount.”